 This is a type of digital marketing where you partner up with another business to place a link to your business on the partner’s marketing channels.
 For every click generated, an agreed commission is paid.

-Example: you ask a local business to place a link to your agency on their website or a social media influencer to post about your business
+For example: you ask a local business to place a link to your agency on their website or a social media influencer to post about your business

 Recommended?
 Maybe.
 If you are considering this, do your research.
 If your partner doesn’t have the right audience or the right follower demographic, you could end up paying for leads that will never convert to clients.